 Morningside Primary School is an inclusive school where we focus on the well-being and progress of every child and where all members of our community are of equal worth.
 This is an umbrella policy on Equality and Inclusion.
-It is a live policy which is monitored and reviewed and is linked to individual policies such as Race Equality.

 We believe that the Equality Act provides a framework to support our commitment to valuing diversity, tackling discrimination, promoting equality and fostering good relationships between people.
 It also ensures that we continue to tackle issues of disadvantage and underachievement of different groups.

 We recognise that these duties reflect international human rights standards as expressed in the UN Convention on the Rights of the Child, the UN Convention on the Rights of People with Disabilities, and the Human Rights Act 1998.

 Our approach to equality is based on the following key principles:

 This includes those that are disabled, whatever their ethnicity, culture, national origin or national status, whatever their gender and gender identity, whatever their religious or non-religious affiliation or faith background and whatever their sexual orientation.

 - Recognising, respecting and valuing difference and understanding diversity

 We take account of differences and strive to remove barriers and disadvantages which people may face, in relation to disability, ethnicity, gender, religion, belief or faith and sexual orientation.
 We believe that diversity is a strength, which should be respected and celebrated by all those who learn, teach and visit here.